data-hunters/metadata-digger/README.md

 * `processing.maxMemoryGB` - memory in GB that will be used by Metadata Digger.
 * `output.filesNumber` [optional] - number of files where Metadata Digger will save results.
 * `processing.cores` [optional] - number of cores that will be used to parallel processing.
 If you do not set it, MD will automatically use max cores/threads your machine has - 1.
-* `filter.allowedMetadataDirectories` [optional] - comma delimited list of allowed directories/groups of tags, e.g. ExifIFD0,ExifSubIFD,JPEG,GPS.
-If you do not set it, MD will retrieve all existing
+* `filter.allowedMetadataDirectories` [optional] - comma delimited list of allowed directories/groups of tags, e.g. Exif IFD0,Exif Sub IFD,JPEG,GPS.
+If you do not set it, MD will retrieve all existing.
+See section *Displaying available Tags* for instruction how to check exac names of directories.

 When you adjust your config, run the following command (where `<path_to_config>` is path to adjusted configuration file):
 ```
-sh run-standalone-metadata-digger.sh <path_to_config> [--includeAWS]
+sh run-standalone-metadata-digger.sh extract <path_to_config> [--includeAWS]
 ```
 Second argument `--includeAWS` is optional but it has to be used if you specified in your configuration that MD loads data from or write to Amazon S3/Digital Ocean Spaces.